 02. Survey taker

 Did you know that you can get paid for expressing your opinion?
 As a survey taker you’ll fill out forms with your general sense of the public’s opinions.
-To get started, create a separate email address specifically for this because you’ll have a cluster of emails coming your way.
+To get started, create a custom email address specifically for this because you’ll have a cluster of emails coming your way.
 Then, reach out to a minimum of five trusted companies initially, as invitations from each can be few and far between and each one pays differently.
-Overall, don’t expect to make tons of money from this, rather consider it as a way to earn a few extra bucks on the side.
+Overall, don’t expect to make tons of money from this, rather consider it as a side hustle.

 Median annual salary: $16,000